sundancezaf/SMTP-Server/Basic-SMTP-Server-Lab.md

 telnet your-domain 25
 ```
 8. Run the 'EHLO example.com' to test the server is up and running

+## Updating Sendmail Configuration to Use Mail Queue
+The following updates enable the queue so that messages are not automatically delivered.
+Instead, the messages are placed in the queue and are "released" by an admin.

-9. Update the configuration so that messages are queued and released by an admin before they can be delivered:
+1. Update the configuration so that messages are queued and released by an admin before they can be delivered:
 ```bash
 define(`confQUEUE_LA', `12')dnl
 define(`confQUEUE_DIR', `/var/spool/mqueue')dnl
 define(`confDELIVERY_MODE', `queue')dnl
 ```
-10. Add some of those users to a group that will have access to release the queue:
+2. Add some of those users to a group that will have access to release the queue:
 ```bash
 #create a group
 sudo groupadd mailqueue